jarvenja/tauplayer/README.md

 - _tauplayer_ keeps asking it until you type a valid name for existing new or current one.
 - You can still cancel the action.
 Just leave the old directory as it is and press _Enter_.

-### Play local audio files via playlist
+### Play local audio files from playlist

 - Select _Play List_ from _Options_ menu.
 - After a moment, _tauplayer_ shows playlist files founded in _Playlist Directory_.
 - Select a playlist file to Play, and _tauplayer_ starts playing the list of songs.
-- If Shuffle is OFF the list of songs are played in order they appear in current playlist.
+  - If Shuffle is set OFF the list of songs are played in order they **appear** in current playlist.
-- If Shuffle is ON the list of songs are played in random order.
+  - If Shuffle is set ON the list of songs are played in **random** order.

 ### Play a radio stream from active collection